codingMustache/codingMustache/README.md

 ## Joke of the Day

-I got fired from the transmission factor, turns out I didn't put on enough shifts...
+How do you teach a kid to climb stairs?
+There is a step by step guide.

 ## Daily Trivia

-On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
+Which of the following is the oldest of these computers by release date?
- 1. Dollar Sign
+ 1. TRS-80
- 2. Exclamation Mark
+ 2. Apple 3
- 3. Percent Sign
+ 3. Commodore 64
- 4. Asterisk
+ 4. ZX Spectrum

 <details>
   <summary>Answer</summary>
-  Exclamation Mark
+  TRS-80
 </details>

 ## Home Server Up-Time

-Its been **17 days** since this server shutdown
+Its been **18 days** since this server shutdown